 - Move the person to a cool, shaded area

 - Give fluids, if the athlete is conscious

-- Refer to a physician to assess the needs of fluid/electrolyte replacement and further medical attention, especially if nausea and vomiting are present
+- Refer to a physician to assess the needs of fluid/electrolyte replacement and further medical attention, especially if the athlete is nauseated and/or vomiting

 Severe Heat Injury